 The nature of your assignment will have all of the details you need to pack your personal equipment.
 And once you’re sure you’ve covered the need-to-haves, you can see if there’s still room for that guitar, or penny flute, or karaoke machine.

-You will receive an orientation and training prior to starting work.
+All A+G staff receive an orientation and training prior to starting work.
 Training for planters starts on the first day of the project at the assigned project base location.
 You’ll be trained on the operational specifics of the contract, as well as for the special jobs you’re assigned.